-Jeff is a Principal Engineer specialising in slurry transport, and piping and pumping systems, with special expertise in strategic analysis of GHG emissions and energy policy.
-He has also led remote area energy studies for locations in the Indian Ocean.
-Jeff is a Fellow of the Institute of Engineers Australia, and is a member of the Mechanical and Education subcommittees of Engineers Australia (WA).
-He also is on the Industry Advisory Board for the University of Western Australia.
+Jeff is a Principal Engineer based in Perth Western Australia with 30 years' experience in pipelines, mining and minerals processing industries.
+He has expertise in strategic analysis of greenhouse gas emissions and energy policy.
+He has also worked in sustainability and led remote area energy studies in the Indian Ocean.
+He has served on the Mechanical Committee of Engineers Australia WA, is a Fellow of the Institute of Engineers Australia and is keen to contribute to the re-vegetation of coastal waters, degraded landscapes, woodlands and forests.